Morgana Cosmica: Artistic career

 She does not have a drag mother and everything she has learned about this world she has gained over the years through study and practice.
 In 2019, Morgana participated in the regional selection of the "Drag Factor" competition and came in first place.
-She became drag resident at the LGBTQIA+ friendly club Red Bologna.
+She became drag resident at the LGBTQIA+ friendly club "Red" in Bologna, Emilia-Romagna.

 She competed on season 3 of Drag Race Italia, which aired in 2023 on Paramount+ and was voted Fan Favourite (FF) by the viewers after the show aired.